Interface-Foundry/IF-root/src/mint/README.md

 # TEST FILES

 All test files are in __test__ folders in their respective folders (e.g actions/__test__, components/__test__) Not full coverage yet, and most tests are very basic unit tests.
-Should test more use cases/edge cases expecially for any async functions that talk with the backend.
+Should test more use cases/edge cases especially for any async functions that talk with the back end.

+All back end tests are in the `IF-root/src/mint/tests` folder.
+You can run them with `mocha -b api.js` etc.

 # PLATFORMS

 No styling implemented yet.
-Eventally Should work on mobile, tablet, and desktop.
+Eventually Should work on mobile, tablet, and desktop.

-# (current) Sub-branches

-1. Mint-react --> refactoring mint front, streamlining onboarding process, building memebers onboarding.

 # Posible Optimizations/Refactors for future (in order of priority-ish).